gtiwari333/spring-security-saml-test-identity-provider-and-service-provider/readme.md

 ## How to Test

 - All module are Spring Boot applications.
-Run the applications and open either SP and IDP to initiate the authentication.
+Run the applications (**Run IDP first**) and open either SP and IDP to initiate the authentication.
 Watch out for the redirection being performed by SAML.

     - http://localhost:8081/this-is-idp